 Easing Into It

 I finally got there, but it took almost three years.
-Maybe you have that magical mane that many of us dream of, so the time it took to get me to my happy hair place may not take you quite as long.
-Regardless, it was well worth the time and effort because I can actually say I love my hair and it takes me about 20 minutes of work a week.
-Here’s the breakdown of how I got to this final, simple, every day process!
+Maybe you have that magical mane that many of us dream of, so the time it took me to get to my happy hair place may not take you quite as long.
+Regardless, it was well worth the time and effort because I can finally say I love my hair and it takes me about 20 minutes of work a week.
+Here’s the breakdown of how I got to this simple, every day process!

 - Channeled a lot of Patience